Kiracr/Amharic-Ecommerce/README.md

 │   └── settings.py              # Project settings (delays, user-agents, etc.)
 ├── scrapy.cfg                   # Scrapy project configuration file
 └── README.md                    # This file
-Use code with caution.
-📊 Sample Data Output (JSON)
-Each record extracted by the scraper will follow this structure:
-Generated json
-{
-  "product_name": "Slightly Used iPhone 12 Pro",
-  "price": "ETB 65,000",
-  "description": "Clean phone, no scratches, 128GB storage, battery health 90%.
-Comes with original box and charger.", "category": "Electronics > Mobile Phones", "location": "Addis Ababa, Bole",
-  "posted_date": "Posted on 25 Oct"
-}
-Use code with caution.
-Json
-🗺️ Future Roadmap
-This project is under active development.
-Future plans include:
-Implement a Data Cleaning Pipeline: Standardize data formats (e.g., convert prices to integers, parse dates into ISO format).
-Integrate Proxy Rotation: Use proxies to enable large-scale, uninterrupted scraping.
-Add Database Integration: Implement a pipeline to save data directly to a database like PostgreSQL or MongoDB.
-Expand to More Websites: Add spiders for other relevant Ethiopian e-commerce platforms.
-Improve Error Handling: Enhance logging and implement automatic retries for failed requests.
-🤝 Contributing
-Contributions are welcome!
-If you have ideas for improvement or want to add a new feature, please feel free to:
-Fork the repository.
-Create a new branch (git checkout -b feature/your-feature-name).
-Commit your changes (git commit -m 'Add some amazing feature').
-Push to the branch (git push origin feature/your-feature-name).
-Open a Pull Request.
-Please also feel free to open an issue to report bugs or suggest enhancements.
-📜 License
-This project is licensed under the MIT License - see the LICENSE.md file for details.
-⚖️ Disclaimer
-This tool is intended for educational and research purposes only.
-Please be responsible and respectful when scraping websites.
-Ensure you are not violating the terms of service of the targeted sites and do not overload their servers with requests.
-The developers of this project are not responsible for any misuse of this tool.